Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

      }
    }

 The response message contains the identifier of the new object in the field *value*.
-As usual, the field *id* must match the value of the *id* member in the *request* message.
+As usual, the field *id* will match the value of the *id* member in the *request* message.
 The *sessionId* is also returned in each response.

-The following example shows a request message for the creation of an object of the type *WebRtcEndpoint* within an existing Media Pipeline (identified by the parameter *mediaPipeline*).
+The following example shows a request message for the creation of an object of the type *WebRtcEndpoint* within an existing Media Pipeline (identified by the parameter *constructorParams.mediaPipeline*).
 Notice that in this request, the *sessionId* is already present, while in the previous example it was not (since at that point it was unknown for the client):

 .. code-block:: json